 I dedicated my practice to the basic services that people want without selling them things they don’t need.
 It was primarily an oral health practice in which I did all the dentistry myself, including most dental specialties.
 I did fillings, aesthetic restoration (smile repair), extractions, root canals, and all things dental that relieve and prevent pain and relate to the patient’s oral (and mental) health.
 I’ve treated many thousands of patients over the years since 1978, and the vast majority are quite happy with the results.

-This is my daughter Heather (also 1977), who is now a mother with two active children and a husband who is an executive in a large cloud computing company (into computers…must run in the family).
-Click on her picture to visit her Facebook page
+This is my daughter Heather (also 1977), who is now a mother with two active children and a husband who is a vice president at Sales Force (into computers…must run in the family).